What Is Cloud Hosting, How Does It Work, and When You Should Use It

 Cloud hosting is a web hosting service that uses the power of server virtualization.
 It ensures high uptime and fast performance for your website.

 How Does Cloud Hosting Work?

 - Greater security.
-Cloud hosting is generally less prone to disasters and physical malfunctions since it uses multiple servers in a virtual environment.
+Since cloud hosting services use multiple virtual machines, it’s less prone to hardware malfunctions.
 Moreover, the load balancing feature can help prevent DDoS attacks.

-Differences Between Cloud Hosting and Other Types of Web Hosting
+Comparing Cloud Hosting to Other Types of Hosting

 Cloud Hosting vs Shared Hosting

 In a shared hosting environment, one server stores data from multiple websites.
 It results in limited bandwidth, storage capacity, and processing power.